Adobe Experience Manager (AEM)

 - Granite UI Foundation Server-side docs

 - How to Build AEM Projects using Apache Maven

 - Set up a Local AEM Development Environment

-- URL Decomposition - includes a tabular breadown of a URI resource into resource path, selectors, extension and suffix.
+- Sling URL Decomposition - includes a tabular breakdown of a URI resource into resource path, selectors, extension and suffix.

 By default, Adobe Experience Manager has pretty much everything enabled.
 When deploying to production, these items should be checked in addition to other precautions.